pcitnet/devon/content/blog/colebrooke-church-history.md

 was found in the garden a small section of the shaft suggesting by its shape a date of the fifteenth century.\
 \
-By Neville P. Enderson © Neville P. Enderson
+By Rev. Vyvyan Hope & Neville P. Enderson © Rev. Vyvyan Hope & Neville P. Enderson